narendra3003/narendra3003/README.md

 ## About Me
 <b4>Hello there!
 My name is Narendra Dukhande and I'm currently a second year student in IT engineering at Mumbai University.
-I'm a passionate Programmer with a keen interest in Inner Workings of API's.
+I'm a passionate Programmer with a keen interest in Back-end stacks and Database administration.
 I love to solve problems and learn new technologies.<b4/>

 ## 🌐 Connect me On: